History of tobacco: Early cultivation of tobacco

 In the first few years of tobacco cultivation in the colonies, the plants were simply covered with hay and left in the field to cure or "sweat."
 This method was abandoned after 1618, when regulations prohibited the use of valuable potential animal food for such purposes.
 It was also abandoned because a better method of curing tobacco had been developed.
 In this new method the wilted leaves were hung on lines or sticks, at first outside on fence rails.
 Tobacco barns for housing the crop were in use by the 1620s.

 During the curing period, which lasted about four to six weeks, the color of the tobacco changed from a greenish yellow to a light tan.
 Mold was an immense danger during this time.
 Once again, a planter relied on his experience to know when the tobacco was ready to be removed from the sticks on which it hung, a process known as "striking."

 At last, when the tobacco was ready, and preferably during a period of damp weather, workers struck the tobacco and laid the leaves on the floor of the tobacco barn to sweat for somewhere between a week or two.
 Logs could be used to press the tobacco and increase its temperature, but with that there came a danger.
 The heat might become too intense and mold spoil the crop.

 After sweating, the next step was sorting.
 Ideally, all the tobacco should be in a condition described by cropmasters as "in case".
 This meant that the tobacco had absorbed just the right amount of moisture; it could be stretched like leather, and was glossy and moist.
 If tobacco were too damp, it would rot in transit; if too dry, it would crumble and be unsalable.

-In the early years at Jamestown the settlers paid little heed to quality control, this attitude soon changed due to both the market and to regulations.
+In the early years at Jamestown the settlers paid little heed to quality control; this attitude soon changed due to both the market and to regulations.
 Over time, the settlers began to separate the tobacco into sections of equal quality.
-The leaves were then tied together in Hands, bunches of five to fourteen.
-The Hands were returned to platforms to sweat.
+The leaves were then tied together in hands, which were bunches of five to fourteen.
+The hands were returned to platforms to sweat.
 When they were once again "in case", the inspection of the crop could take place and the final processing for export begin.